crutchM/CardScanner/src/main/java/org/example/documentation/ports.md

 ## Actions before usage

-we need to configure connection by serial port, and att listeners for atach and remove card
+we need to configure connection by serial port, and add listeners for attach and remove card

 ```java
 public static String CheckPort(String port){
         serialPort = new SerialPort(port);